 ClearLoans offers a borrowing range from $3,000 to $15,000 with a repayment period over 12 to 60 months (one to five years).

 ClearLoans does not charge for extra payments for early loan settlement.
 While ClearLoans does not charge an upfront fee, their interest rates are high.
-Interest is calculated daily with borrowers only required to pay interest until the loan is paid.
+Interest is calculated daily.

 Borrowers are required to pay off their loans through a monthly direct debit set up.